 The Solution Builder on run-time transforms the declaration of the Layout to a format anticipated by the client.
 There are many variants influencing this process, like whether the Customization or Personalization for the requested Layout is present, or for which Browser or Platform the Layout is generated, or what is acceptable Language.
 The diagram below depicts the basic principle of that process:

-As shown in the picture, the Solution builder dynamically composes the Layout considering the present Partner Customization Packages, Customizations and Personalizations, and then localize them.
-Such an approach solves the problem of safes Product updates, as the Layout could be without risk updated any time, and as far the Customization and Personalizations are part of the independent schema, which never touched by Product update, they stay in Product, and applied to updated Layout during the run-time transformation.
+As shown in the picture, the Solution builder dynamically composes the Layout considering the present Partner Customization Packages, Customizations, and Personalizations, and then localize them.
+Such an approach solves the problem of safe Product updates, as the Layout could be without risk updated at any time, and as far the Customization and Personalizations are part of the independent schema, which is never touched by the Product update, they stay in Product, and applied to updated Layout during the run-time transformation.

-In case the Product Update delivers the deep rework of the Layout which been previously customized, it could cause the unexpected disarrangement in merged Layout, and appearance of the custom controls in wrong places.
-Opens the Layout Designer and provide necessary adjustments
+In case the Product Update delivers the deep rework of the Layout which has been previously customized, it could cause unexpected disarrangement in the merged Layout, and the appearance of the custom controls in wrong places.
+In this case, open the Layout Designer and provide the necessary adjustments.

 The figure below shows the high-level architecture of the Solution Builder: